dmedvinsky/badwolf.xdefaults/README.markdown

 Colors for your .Xresources (or .Xdefaults, or whatever you have).

-Basically these were made for rxvt, but they sould work for other stuff, like xterm or something.
+Basically these were made for rxvt, but they should work for other stuff, like xterm or something.

 The colors are based (pertly snatched, really) from badwolf, a color scheme for